njsmith/trustoline/README.md

 I know that the latter worked with "rustc 1.67.0-nightly (09508489e 2022-11-04)".
 And hopefully in the future as `#![no_std]` develops, this will get smoother.

+Also, sometimes it helps to fiddle with optimization levels.